Top Acronyms in Data Analytics

 1. CRM (Customer Relationship Management)

-CRM systems help businesses manage and analyze customer interactions and data throughout the customer lifecycle, improving relationships and business outcomes.
+CRM systems streamline customer interactions and data management, enhancing customer engagement and business performance.

 2. A/B Testing

-A/B Testing is a method of comparing two versions of a webpage or product to determine which one performs better in terms of user engagement or conversion rates.
+A/B Testing is an experimental method used to compare two versions of a product or webpage to determine which one delivers superior performance.

 3. R (Programming Language)